 Serial Peripheral Interface Bus (SPI)

 The Serial Peripheral Interface bus (SPI) is a synchronous serial communication interface specification used for short-distance communication, primarily in embedded systems.
-The SPI bus is commonly used for communication with flash memory, sensors, real-time clock (RTCs), analog-to-digital converters, and mode.
+The SPI bus is commonly used for communication with flash memory, sensors, real-time clocks (RTCs), analog-to-digital converters, and modes.

 Interface and Features